renpy/renpy/sphinx/source/screens.rst

 value into the ``_return`` variable using the :func:`Return` action, or can jump to a label using the :func:`Jump` action.

-The call screen statement takes an optional ``nopredict`` keyword, that prevents screen prediction from occurring.
+The call screen statement takes an optional ``nopredict`` keyword, which prevents screen prediction from occurring.
 During screen prediction, arguments to the screen are evaluated.
 Please ensure that evaluating the screen arguments does not cause unexpected side-effects to occur.

-The call screen statement takes an optional ``with`` keyword, followed by a transition.
-The transition takes place when the screen is first displayed.
-A with statement after the transition runs after the screen is hidden, provided control is not transferred.
+In the case of the call screen statement, the ``with`` clause exists but behaves a little differently than usual.
+Using the ``with`` keyword followed by a transition on the same line as the ``call`` only specifies the transition to be used when the screen appears.

+Since calling a screen is an interaction, and since interactions trigger an implicit ``with None``, using a simple ``with`` statement after the ``call screen`` instruction won't make the screen disappear using the transition, as it would only execute after the screen has already been hidden.
+The way to make it work is to disable the implicit ``with None`` transition, either in the whole game by setting :var:`config.implicit_with_none` to False, or just for one instance by passing the ``_with_none=False`` special keyword argument to the screen call, as showcased below.
+In that case, adding a ``with`` statement after the screen will specify the transition tu use to hide the screen.
+Using a ``[Return(), With(dissolve)]`` action list within the screen also works, but only when that action list is triggered.

 .. warning::